zack-bitcoin/crossword/README.md

 [this program](puzzle_maker.erl) is able to choose a random puzzle from 4_5_puzzles.txt, and generate the hints for it.

 [this program](crossword.erl) is able to look at the 20k words from google, find the subset of them that are defined in the dictionary from 1913, and then generate all possible crossword puzzles for a given board using those words.
+Only tracks words with 3 or more letters.

 example of using crossword to find all combinations of words that make valid boards:
 ```